Air Fryer Recipe

 Cinnamon sugar apples

-Crisp and flavourful, air-fried cinnamon sugar apples are an ideal snack or dessert option for any time of the year.
+Crisp, sweet and warmly spiced, these air-fried cinnamon sugar apples make an easy snack or dessert at any time of year.

 Ingredients